Moritz Abraham

 In July 1929, Moritz still retained the same business address - Emin Bey Han, No 23.

-Although the Abraham Freres had ceased to exist since the early 20s, Moritz continued to be involved in a similar import business.
+Although the Abraham Frères partnership had ceased to exist since the early 20s, Moritz continued to be involved in a similar import business.

-Alex Mallat recalled that, while in Düsseldorf, Moritz had owned a large steel company named MORA, however I've never heard this mentioned at home nor have I found any documents to confirm this.
+His nephew, Alex Mallat, recalled that, in Düsseldorf, Moritz had owned a "large steel company named MORA"; However this is something I'd never heard at home nor have I found any documents that would confirm this.

 Alex' recollection may actually have come from Morris Halle's memoir: